LBNL-ETA/fmi-for-power-system/docs/source/05_available_fmus.rst

   </SimulatorModelDescription>

-Template Python FMU
+Python FMU Template
 -------------------
 A simple template for creating Python FMU can be found `here <https://github.com/LBNL-ETA/fmi-for-power-system/tree/master/fmus/simple_func>`_.

 Note: If the name of the FMU is set to "NAME" in the XML file then the Python file with the "exchange" function should be named "NAME_wrapper.py"

-Note: The FMU needs to be recompiled anytime it is moved to a different folder or any inputs/outputs names are changed.
+Note: The FMU needs to be recompiled anytime it is moved to a different folder or if any inputs/outputs names changed.

-Template Server FMU
+Server FMU Template
 -------------------
 A simple template for creating Server FMU can be found `here <https://github.com/LBNL-ETA/fmi-for-power-system/tree/master/tests/007_server_algebraic_loop/bbq>`_.